foteye/Wk1-Code-Refactor-FotiMougos/README.md

 [X] CSS file has sensible spacing & formatting<br>
 [X] Consolidated a bunch of CSS tags that were for similar elements<br>
 [X] Removed redundant CSS properties<br>
-[X] Shifted around CSS properties to be near children i.e. .benefits comes before .benefits img and so on [X] Made header 'fixed' position to be always visible & allow for easier navigation
+[X] Shifted around CSS properties to be near children i.e. .benefits comes before .benefits img and so on<br>
+[X] Made header 'fixed' position to be always visible & allow for easier navigation<br>
+[X] Added margin to content images

 #### HTML
 [X] Basic title - make it more descriptive/sensible<br>